PedroDSFerreira/osm-mec/docs/wiki/docs/project.md

 6. MEAO validates the app descriptor
 7. MEAO retrieves the [vnf_package_id](#document-fields) and the [nsd_package_id](#document-fields) from the Database
 8. MEAO converts the descriptor to an nsd and a vnfd
-9. MEAO compresses and saves the vnfd and nsd in the file storage
+9. MEAO compresses and saves the vnfd and nsd in the local storage
 9. MEAO sends a request to update the vnfd and nsd using OSM
-10. MEAO receives the response from OSM, and deletes the files from file storage
+10. MEAO receives the response from OSM, and deletes the files from local storage
 11. MEAO returns a response to OSS
 12. OSS receives the response from MEAO
 13. OSS updates the Database with the new descriptor